apache/paimon/docs/content/concepts/primary-key-table.md

     'sequence.field' = 'dt'
 );
 ```
 {{< /tab >}}
 {{< /tabs >}}

 The record with the largest `sequence.field` value will be the last to merge, regardless of the input order.

+**Sequence Auto Padding**:

+When the record is updated or deleted, the `sequence.field` must become larger and cannot remain unchanged.
+For -U and +U, their sequence-fields must be different.
+If you cannot meet this requirement, Paimon provides
+option to automatically pad the sequence field for you.

+1. `'sequence.auto-padding' = 'row-kind-flag'`: If you are using same value for -U and +U, just like "`op_ts`"
+(the time that the change was made in the database) in Mysql Binlog.
+It is recommended to use the automatic
+padding for row kind flag, which will automatically distinguish between -U (-D) and +U (+I).

+2. Insufficient precision: If the provided `sequence.field` doesn't meet the precision, like a rough second or
+millisecond, you can set `sequence.auto-padding` to `second-to-micro` or `millis-to-micro` so that the precision
+of sequence number will be made up to microsecond by system.

+3. Composite pattern: for example, "second-to-micro,row-kind-flag", first, add the micro to the second, and then
+pad the row kind flag.